Alpha-1 antitrypsin (AAT) deficiency is a genetic disorder with an autosomal inheritance pattern and codominant expression of alleles.

-Pulmonary and hepatic manifestations include emphysema, COPD, and cirrhosis.
+Pulmonary and hepatic manifestations include emphysema, COPD, bronchiectasis, and cirrhosis.

 Granulomatosis with polyangiitis (formerly known as Wegener granulomatosis) and necrotizing panniculitis are infrequent complications but can prompt diagnosis.